Interviews with fellow travellers

-I have had the pleasure of meeting and interviewing a few exceptional travellers who are also trying to visit every country on the planet – or who have already done so.
+I have had the pleasure of interviewing a few exceptional travellers who are also trying to visit every country on the planet – or who have already done so.

 - Eric T.N.
 Nguyen – Youngest person in every country

 - Torbjørn C. Pedersen – Every country without flight